Lenny Breau: Early life

-Breau was born August 5, 1941, in Auburn, Maine, and moved with his family to Moncton, New Brunswick in 1948.
-His francophone parents, Harold Breau and Betty Cody, were professional country and western musicians who performed and recorded from the mid-1930s until the mid-1970s.
+Breau was born August 5, 1941, in Auburn, Maine, USA and moved with his family to Moncton, New Brunswick, Canada in 1948.
+His parents, Harold Breau and Betty Cody, were professional country musicians who performed and recorded from the mid-1930s until the mid-1970s.
 From the mid to late 1940s they played summer engagements in southern New Brunswick, advertising their performances by playing free programs on radio station CKCW Moncton.
 Lenny began playing guitar at the age of eight.
 When he was twelve, he started a small band with friends, and by the age of fourteen he was the lead guitarist for his parents' band, billed as "Lone Pine Junior", playing Merle Travis and Chet Atkins instrumentals and occasionally singing.
 He made his first professional recordings in Westbrook, Maine at Event Records with Al Hawkes at the age of 15 while working as a studio musician.
 Many of these recordings were released posthumously on the album Boy Wonder.

 The Breau family moved to Winnipeg, Manitoba in 1957 and their new band performed around the city and province as the CKY Caravan.
 Their shows were radio broadcast live on Winnipeg's CKY on Saturday mornings from remote locations.